lipemat/wp-unit/README.md

 assert that a method which sends requests is being called.

 1. Extend the `WP_Http_Remote_Post_TestCase` from your test's class.
-2. All requests will not send but instead be stored in the test's class' properties.
+2. All requests will not be sent but instead be stored in the test's class' properties.
 3. Retrieve sent via `$this->get_sent()`.
 4. Mock raw responses via `$this->mock_response`.

 ### Support object cache testing

-For testing your object cache a helper TestCase is available.
+For testing your object cache, a helper TestCase is available.
 Automatically resets for a fresh object cache between tests.

 1. Extend the `Object_Cache_TestCase` from your test's class.
 2. Interact with `$this->object_cache` to access your object cache.
-3. Use include helper assertions and utilities.
+3. Use the include helper assertions and utilities.
     1. `assertNotCacheExternal` - Assert a key is not available in the external cache.
     2. `assertCacheExternal` - Assert a key is available in the external cache.
     3. `assertCachePropertyAndExternal` - Assert a value is same in the runtime cache as external cache.